Wednesday, 28 March 2012

 I have looked at many different magazines’ front covers and compared it to my own front cover.
 For my front page, my masthead sits on top of my characters head just like Trace magazine.

-I had to place my masthead above my characters head because her jet black hair blended into the background so this made it difficult for me to use the quick selection tool to crop her head and place it on top of “Soulitude” like I have shown in one of my mock ups.
 My main cover line is at the bottom of my front page, on top of my main image.
 The main image for my magazine is a medium close up just like Trace magazine, I chose to do this because neo soul is more about the inner being which contrasts with other genres like modern hip hop where it is more about body figure and how sexy one is.
 Trace magazine’s main cover line is more positioned in the middle of the page.
 The font for my main cover line is not from photoshop but from a website where you can download fonts called www.dafont.com.
 Both magazines’ main images are mid shots.
 My magazine has four other cover lines; Trace magazine has more negative space where there is no text.
 My selling line and Trace magazine’s selling line both sits underneath the masthead.
 Both products use a bar code with parallel lines although mine is not on my left third like Trace magazine.

 I have included many other images on my contents page just like Vibe and many other music magazine contents pages.